Pre-Māori settlement of New Zealand theories: Early European speculation

-Starting in the 1920s H. D. Skinner and others overturned this hypothesis by showing the continuation and adaptation of the 'Archaic' Māori culture into the 'Classic' Māori culture.
+Starting in the 1920s, H. D. Skinner and others overturned the hypothesis about a pre-Māori people by showing the continuation and adaptation of the 'Archaic' Māori culture into the 'Classic' Māori culture.
 This negated the need for pre-Māori settlement in models of prehistoric New Zealand.
 Since this time archeology has become a more professional and scientifically rigorous practice and the model of Polynesians arriving in an uninhabited New Zealand and adapting to its environment has not fundamentally changed.